 The data shows that the Japanese giant needs to ditch its reliance on first-party developed video games and go hard on securing third-party exclusives.

 Launch windows are never particularly fertile ground for video game experiences.
 It’s very rare that we look back on a game that launched alongside a console as one of its classic experiences.
 Developers are unfamiliar with the technology, third-party publishers are tentative in their investment and the catalogue is often riddled with ports and enhanced versions of already aging titles from previous consoles.
-However, with the Nintendo NX, the company cannot risk a lacklustre launch line-up.
+However, with the Nintendo NX (which we now know as the Nintendo Switch), the company cannot risk a lacklustre launch line-up.
 And it cannot rely on its own exclusives such as Zelda.

 Nintendo has to spend big money to secure at least one marquee, if not a few, big blockbuster franchises on a timed exclusive.

 While the exact makeup of the console is currently unknown - and we invite you to check out our full wrap-up of all the Nintendo NX rumours – one thing we do know for sure is it will be gasping for air in a sea of 70-80 million installed Xbox One and PlayStation 4 consoles by the time it releases in March 2017.
 Nintendo will be hard-pressed to make an impact on third-party developers in those initial months and to get them releasing games for the Nintendo NX that can meaningfully segregate them from those same experiences on other formats.

 After all, if you’re a developer or publisher looking at where to best invest your time and money for the maximum return, you’re looking at the ocean of 80 million players, not the kiddy pool of zero.
 And if you’re a gamer, why are you buying a Nintendo NX in March for games like FIFA 17 and Call of Duty which came out in spring the year before?